-On 31 December 2021, DMG MORI AKTIENGESELLSCHAFT had 81 employees (previous year: 84 employees).
+On 31 December 2022, DMG MORI AKTIENGESELLSCHAFT had 109 employees (previous year: 81 employees).
+The number of employees increased from the previous year due to the integration of two departments previously belonging to a subsidiary of DMG MORI AKTIENGESELLSCHAFT.

-As of 31 December 2021, DMG MORI AKTIENGESELLSCHAFT was organised in three executive units, which are as follows:
+As of 31 December 2022, DMG MORI AKTIENGESELLSCHAFT was organized in three executive units, which are as follows:

-- Mr. Christian Thönes (Chairman): Product Development / Sales and Service / Purchasing / Corporate Public Communications / Human Resources / Legal / Internal Audit. - Mr. Björn Biermann: Finance / Controlling / Accounting / Taxes / Risk Management / Investor Relations / Compliance, - Mr. Michael Horn: Production / Logistics / Quality and Information Technologies
+- Mr. Christian Thönes (Chairman):

+Product Development / Sales and Service /

+Purchasing / Corporate Public Communications /

+Human Resources / Legal / Internal Audit,

+- Mr. Björn Biermann:

+Finance / Controlling / Accounting / Taxes /

+Risk Management / Investor Relations / Compliance,

+- Mr. Michael Horn:

+Production / Logistics /

+Quality and Information Technologies

-Overall statement of the executive board on financial year 2021
+Overeall statement of the executive board on financial year 2022

-DMG MORI AKTIENGESELLSCHAFT successfully concluded financial year 2021.
-Sales revenues were slightly above budget due to adjustments made to offset cost allocations to subsidiaries.
-EBIT decreased to €-28.1 million (previous year: €-14.2 million) from the previous year.
-This change was mainly due to a one-off effect in financial year 2020, resulting from the sale of shares in an affiliated company in an amount of € 8.4 million, and an increase in personnel expenses in the reporting year.
-The earnings of subsidiaries rose in financial year 2021, resulting in an increase in profits transferred to DMG MORI AKTIENGESELLSCHAFT.
-DMG MORI AKTIENGESELLSCHAFT.
-DMG MORI AKTIENGESELLSCHAFT closes the year overall with €29.3 million in earnings after taxes (previous year: €27.1 million), which are transferred to DMG MORI GmbH.
+DMG MORI AKTIENGESELLSCHAFT successfully concluded financial year 2022.
+Sales revenues of € 11.8 million were slightly above budget due to adjustments made to offset cost allocations to subsidiaries.
+EBIT decreased slightly to € -28.4 million (previous year: € -28.1 million) from the previous year.
+The earnings of subsidiaries rose in financial year 2022, resulting in an increase in profits transferred to DMG MORI AKTIENGESELL-SCHAFT.
+DMG MORI AKTIENGESELLSCHAFT closes the year overall with € 146.5 million in earnings after taxes (previous year: € 29.3 million), which are transferred to DMG MORI Europe Holding GmbH.